ArnoldStas/Mayor-game/README.md

 ### Win/Lose Conditions

 **You LOSE if:**
-- Budget reaches $10000 or less
+- Budget reaches $0 or less
 - Happiness drops below 20
 - Population drops below 500

 **You WIN if:**
 - Successfully complete all 20 turns
-- Happiness is above 70
+- Happiness is at least 70
+- Budget is at least $10000

 ## Game Features